Skip to content

 or email: optout@royalmail.com

-The Royal Mail will send you an opt-out form to your address, which you must sign and return in order to join the service.
+The Royal Mail will send you an opt-out form to your address, which you must sign and return to join the service.

 What will it stop?

 1. Unaddressed mail.
-It will not stop mail addressed to "the occupier", "the householder", any other general name, or mail personally addressed to your name.
+It will not stop mail addressed to 'the occupier' or 'the householder', any other general name, or mail personally addressed to your name

-3. It will not stop direct mail that is hand delivered to your door by other organisations that are not the Royal Mail.
+3. It will not stop direct mail that is hand delivered to your door by other organisations that aren't the Royal Mail.

 The Royal Mail estimates that about 25% of unaddressed direct mail can be stopped with this service.

-Please be aware that it is not possible for the Royal Mail to separate material you don't want from material that you do want, such as advertising leaflets or governments leaflets.
+It's not possible for the Royal Mail to separate material you don't want from material that you do want, such as advertising leaflets or Government leaflets.
 You also need to make sure that everyone living in your household is happy to stop receiving unaddressed direct mail.

-For more information on the Royal Mail's Opt Out service, please see: The Royal Mail: Door to Door
+For more information on the Royal Mail's Opt Out service, visit The Royal Mail: Door to Door

-Home composting is an ideal way to dispose of any letters which you do not want to put in your wheelie bin for security reasons.
-It can also deal with small quantities of envelopes which cannot be recycled. click here for more information on home composting
+Home composting is an ideal way to dispose of any letters you don't want to put in your wheelie bin for security reasons.
+It can also deal with small quantities of envelopes which cannot be recycled.
+Find out more about home composting